codeswitchstudio/day-calendar/README.md

 The app should:

-* Display the current day at the top of the calender when a user opens the planner.
+* Display the current day at the top of the calendar when a user opens the planner.
 * Present time blocks for standard business hours when the user scrolls down.
 * Color-code each time block based on past, present, and future when the time block is viewed.
 * Allow a user to enter an event when they click a time block